Can this carb curb a creeping waistline?

 Well, I know at least one carb-y food you can add to the “nice” rather than “naughty” list as you work to get your weight in check…

-Everyone’s favorite gluten-free grain — rice
+Everyone’s favorite gluten-free grain — rice.

 Rice lowers obesity rates

-In the end, they found that countries with a high intake of rice (an average of 150 grams per day per person) had less obese people than countries with a low intake of rice (an average of 14 grams per day per person).
+In the end, they found that countries with a high intake of rice (an average of 150 grams per day per person) had fewer obese people than countries with a low intake of rice (an average of 14 grams per day per person).

 Why would a high-carb food like rice lead to lower obesity rates?